Xizhe-Hao/Xizhe-Hao.github.io/content/_index.md

   #       - 📊 **Data Analysis & Strategic Planning**: Used Tableau for data visualization, analyzing user trends and behaviors to inform financial management and company strategy.
 Implemented UI enhancements and functionality optimizations in mini-programs to keep users engaged.

-  #       - 📝 **WeChat Public Account Operation & Content Creation**: Created and managed content for the company’s WeChat public account, focusing on topics relevant to college student growth and education.
+  #       - 📝 **WeChat Public Account Operation & Content Creation**: Created and managed content for the company's WeChat public account, focusing on topics relevant to college student growth and education.
 Authored a popular article on university student development, achieving over 68,000 views on a single post.

     # design:
     #   columns: '1'